kunigami/kunigami.github.io/blog/_posts/2022-11-03-topological-equivalence.md

 For example, in 2D, we have the open circle $x^2 + y^2 \lt 0.5$ centered at the origin and $(x - 0.1)^2 + (y = 0.2)^2 \lt 0.3$ centered at point $(0.1, 0.2)$.

-The base we'll define is composed of the open balls at the origin plus the open arcs of circumferences of the form:

-$$\norm{x} \lt r$$
+Consider now a circumference at the origin, i.e. the set of points satisfying:

+$$C_r = \curly{x : \norm{x} = r}$$

+If we consider the open arcs of this circumference they're not open sets in $\mathbb{R}^2$ because, being one dimensional, it's not possible to find an open ball around points in this circumference.
+However if we add some "width", they'll become open sets:

+$$\curly{k x : x \in C_r, a \lt k \lt b}$$

-We claim that open balls that are not centered at the origin are the union of the open arcs above.
+The base we'll define is composed of the open balls at the origin plus these thick open arcs.
+We claim that open balls that are not centered at the origin are the union of the thick open arcs above.
 We won't provide a proof but we can visualize it in 2D in *Figure 2* to get an intuition.

 <figure class="center_children">
   <img src="{{resources_path}}/coverage1.png" alt="See caption." />